BC-Li/bc-li.github.io/_pages/about.md

 They somehow have become my remedies in my tough times.
 And I also have an opportunity to think about something I may never have a chance to.

-For more information about my favorites, you can check them [here](https://bc-li.github.io/relaxations).
+For more information about my favorites, you can check them at [TurboRocket's Personal Notion Space](https://www.notion.so/bochengli/TurboRocket-s-Personal-Notion-Space-cee2c62aff584b298ae7088706c3d28e).